Genetic Testing for Longevity: What Science Actually Says

 Genetic testing for longevity isn't about predicting your death date.
 It's about understanding your specific risk factors so you can address them.
 If you have APOE variants associated with cardiovascular risk, you might prioritize heart-healthy interventions.
 If you have variants affecting inflammation or DNA repair, you might focus on lifestyle factors that support those systems.

-The goal isn't to live forever — it's to optimize your healthspan, the years you spend healthy and functional.
+The goal isn't to live forever; it's to optimize your healthspan, the years you spend healthy and functional.

 The bottom line

 Your genes set certain parameters, but they don't write your ending.
 Understanding your genetic tendencies helps you make informed choices about where to focus your efforts.
 When combined with smart lifestyle choices, that knowledge can help you age as well as your biology allows.
+If longevity is your focus, the longevity landing page goes further into the lifestyle genomics behind it.